KazanExpress/omnic/README.md

   API.users().then(/* Do something with the list of users here */);
   API.user(2).get().then(/* Do something with the 2nd user's data */);
   API.user(2).posts().then(/* Do something with the 2nd user's posts */);

-  API.user(2).post.add({ /* Add post to user */ })().then(/* do something after this */);
+  // The second pair of braces is needed to send the resulting request API.user(2).post.add({ /* Add post to user */ })().then(/* do something after this */);
   API.user(2).post.get(1)().then(/* Do something with the 2nd user's first post */);
 });